elbrihi/gamebackend-symfony6.1-php8.1-docker/README.md

         ]
     }

-you will  recieve this data as json request
+you will  receive this data as json request